RunestoneInteractive/RunestoneServer/pip2/source/RESTAPIs/FBAPI.rst

    :answer_a: The Facebook server is temporarily not working
    :answer_b: Facebook only accepts REST API calls accompanied by an authorization key
    :answer_c: The ? is in the wrong place
-   :answer_d: 245188182322906 is not an object that FB recognizes
+   :answer_d: 269032479960344 is not an id that FB recognizes
    :correct: b
    :feedback_a: Even when the server is working, it won't provide data in response to a request unless it is accompanied by an authorization key
-   :feedback_b: The authorization key is normally acquired through the oauth protocol, though we will work around that by copying and pasting it from the FB Graph Explorer https://developers.facebook.com/tools/explorer
+   :feedback_b: The authorization key is normally acquired through the oauth protocol, which we aren't using.
+We will work around that by copying and pasting it from the FB Graph Explorer https://developers.facebook.com/tools/explorer
    :feedback_c: The ? is in the right place, according to the FB Graph API documentation https://developers.facebook.com/docs/graph-api/using-graph-api
    :feedback_d: That's actually the id for the FB group for our class.

    Last week, you learned how to call REST APIs using requests.get.
 What happens when you try to invoke the FB API using requests.get?
-Try uncommenting and executing line 9-11 from fbapi.py.
+Try executing line 9-13 from fbapi.py.
 Also try visiting the URL https://graph.facebook.com/?269032479960344 in your browser.
 What do you think is going on?

 .. mchoicema:: fb_api_4